+availability of other discovery).
 11 For example, in Young v.
-Pleasant Valley School District, the court rejected the plaintiffs' request for production of emails located on back-up tapes, citing Rule 26(b)(2)(C)(i), and noting that "[t]he burden and expense of rebuilding the district's email system in order to provide the discovery requested by the plaintiffs, along with the additional and less expensive means available for plaintiffs to get this material[,] makes the plaintiffs' discovery request impractical."
+Pleasant Valley School District, the court rejected the plaintiffs' request for production of emails located on back-up tapes, citing Rule 26(b)(2)(C)(i), and noting that "(t]he burden and expense of rebuilding the district's email system in order to provide the discovery requested by the plaintiffs, along with the additional and less expensive means available for plaintiffs to get this material[.] makes the plaintiffs' discovery request impractical."
 Young v.
 Pleasant Valley Sch.
-Dist., No. 07-854, 2008 U.S. Dist.
-LEXIS 55585, at 6-7 (M.D.
+Dist., No. 07-854, 2008 WL 2857912, at 3 (M.D.
 Pa.
 July 21, 2008).
 12 Ford Motor Co. v.
 Edgewood Props., 257 F.R.D.
 418, 426 (D.N.J.
-2009) (One may reasonably expect that if document production is proceeding on a rolling basis where the temporal gap in production is almost half a year apart, a receiving party will have reviewed the first production for adequacy and compliance issues for a reason as obvious as to ensure that the next production of documents will be in conformity with the first production or need to be altered.
-It was incumbent on production of documents will be in conformity with the first production or need to be altered.
-It was incumbent on Edgewood to review the adequacy of the first production so as to preserve any objections.
-The Court is not dictating a rigid formulation as to when a party must object to a document production.
+2009) ("One may reasonably expect that if document production is proceeding on a rolling basis where the temporal gap in production is almost half a year apart, a receiving party will have reviewed the first production for adequacy and compliance issues for a reason as obvious as to ensure that the next production as to when a party must object to a document production.
 Reasonableness is the touchstone principle, as it is with most discovery obligations.
+The simple holding here is that it was unreasonable ow wite eight wonths after which with most discovery obligations.
 The simple holding here is that it was unreasonable to wait eight months after which production was virtually complete.").